Q1. What is the Tata Mundra project?

 The company has commissioned model confirmation studies that will provide insights into any impacts on the marine environment and livelihoods of the fishing communities.

-Q27: Has the company addressed impacts on pastoralists?
+Q26.
+Has the company addressed impacts on pastoralists?

 CGPL has addressed the concerns of pastoralists by setting up a scheme to provide fodder on an ongoing basis.
 This scheme is managed by a trust under joint management of CGPL and representatives of the pastoralists.
 The scheme ensures fodder and feeding area for the needs of cattle reared by around 400 local pastoralists.

-Q28: Has the company ensured that fishing communities and pastoralists can continue to access inter-tidal areas?
+Q27.
+Has the company ensured that fishing communities and pastoralists can continue to access inter-tidal areas?

 Yes, the company has provided alternate access to the inter-tidal areas to ensure continued access for both fishermen and pastoralists.

-Q29: Is fly ash from the plant contaminating the fish being dried at Tragadi Bunder?
+Q28.
+Is fly ash from the plant contaminating the fish being dried at Tragadi Bunder?

 As already mentioned, the project has safeguards to prevent fugitive emission of ash.
 The company has adopted a closed system to handle fly ash and prevent its escape into the environment.
 Further, bottom ash is stored in slurry form in the ash pond; which prevents it from being blown into the air.
+In addition, CGPL has been carrying out ambient air quality monitoring at seven locations in villages around the plant.
+The company will also establish an air quality monitoring station in the fish drying areas used by the seasonally resident fishing communities.
+CGPL will also implement an inspection program to assess the coal and ash dust deposition in neighboring communities and carry out appropriate laboratory analysis of dried fish samples to assess ash and coal dust contamination.

-Q30: Has pollution and coal dust, emitted from the project, affected horticultural produce and residents of nearby villages?
+Q29.
+Has pollution and coal dust, emitted from the project, affected horticultural produce and residents of nearby villages?

-No. The company has installed state-of-the-art pollution control equipment like electrostatic precipitators (ESPs) to meet the stringent emission norms for particulate emissions.
+No. The company has installed pollution control equipment like electrostatic precipitators (ESPs) to meet the stringent emission norms for particulate emissions.

 Particulate matter is emitted through a 275 meter stack and is within prescribed limits.
 The emissions get well dispersed in the air and result in minor increase in ground-level concentration.
 This does not impact any horticultural produce in the vicinity.
 Over and above government norms, the company has ensured compliance with the more stringent IFC norms.
 The company uses low sulfur coal, which when coupled with the 275 meter height stack, results in limited increase in ground-level concentration of sulfur di-oxide.